jeanpaulsio/action-cable-signaling-server/README.md

 </button>
 ```

-The reason we have `@random_number` is because each user should have a unique identifier when joininig the room.
+The reason we have `@random_number` is because each user should have a unique identifier when joining the room.
 In a real app, this could be something like `@user.id`.

 The `PagesController` is super simple: